JHS-Sujel/Complete-laravel-8-CRUD/README.md

 - Clone the repository with git clone. https://github.com/JHS-Sujel/Complete-laravel-8-CRUD
 - cd laravel8CRUD-master
+# Install Dependencies
-- Run composer install or update
+composer install or update
 - Add your database config in the .env file
 - Create a new database in your localhost
+- Table create:
+# Run Migrations
-- Table create: Run php artisan migrate
+php artisan migrate
 - Create default user for system with: php artisan db:seed.    --seed__ (it has some seeded data for your testing)
+# If you get an error about an encryption key
-- Run php artisan key:generate
+php artisan key:generate
 - Run php artisan config:clear
 - php artisan serve (if the server opens up, http://127.0.0.1:8000,  then we are good to go)

 --- DONE

 - Navigate to http://127.0.0.1:8000/blogs